NextUrban/Livability_by_Twitter/README.md

 # Livability
-This repository is framework for Livability planing portfolio projects.
+This repository is a framework for Livability planing portfolio projects.
 New guidelines will be added soon.

 Table of Content